learn-co-curriculum/dsc-ridge-and-lasso-regression/README.md

 $$ \text{cost_function_ridge}= \sum_{i=1}^n(y_i - \hat{y})^2 = \sum_{i=1}^n(y_i - \sum_{j=1}^k(m_jx_{ij})-b)^2 + \lambda \sum_{j=1}^p m_j^2$$

-If you have two predictors the full equation would look like this (notice that there is a penalty term `m` for each predictor in the model - in this case, two) :
+If you have two predictors the full equation would look like this (notice that there is a penalty term $\lambda m^2$ for each predictor in the model - in this case, two) :

 $$ \text{cost_function_ridge}= \sum_{i=1}^n(y_i - \hat{y})^2 = $$